 Financial assets include trade and other receivables, which are measured at amortized cost.
-Financial liabilities include cheques issued in excess of funds on deposit, trade and other payables, performance bond obligations, dividends payable, unsecured notes, revolving loan facility, non-revolving term loan, promissory notes, lease liabilities, and equipment term loan and equipment line.
+Financial liabilities include cheques issued in excess of funds on deposit, trade and other payables, performance bond obligations, dividends payable, unsecured notes, revolving loan facility, non-revolving term loan, promissory notes and lease liabilities.
 All financial liabilities are measured at amortized cost.